joshkoenig/relucantlywithher.com/third-party.md

 The Greens and Libertarians are bad at tactics.
 What they do is capture dissatisfaction with the status quo and offer citizens the opportunity to cast a "protest vote."
 What this accomplishes is anyone's guess; there's no historical example or credible theory I know of that ties protest voting to actual change, though there are examples of opposition actively funding and encouraging protest voting to increase the chances of the third party playing spoiler.

 There's a reason they almost exclusively harnass the energy of relatively privileged people.
 Not just white voters, but relatively affluent and educated white voters.
-We have (or at least feel we have) very little to lose in these contests.
-Protest voting might have no impact (or might even be counter-productive) but it makes the voter feel better, and there's no real downside.
+We have (or at least feel we have) very little personally at stake these contests.
+Protest voting might have no impact (or might even be counter-productive) but it makes the voter feel better, and there's no real personal downside.

 Likewise anyone who says "it'll have to get worse before it gets better."
 They don't often really think it'll get worse _for themselves_.
+If that describes anyone you know, try to do what you can to get them to think bigger.

 There have been moments where new parties have had the potential to upend the two-party balance, the most recent being Perot's 1992 Reform Party ticket.
 Those are moments that shift the debate and can have a major impact.
 However, these moments tend to be fairly rare.
 This year is not one of those times.